sajal1302/Face-Recognisation/README.md

   2.numpy
   3.os

-In this project i have used "haarcascade_frontalface_default.xml" .
+In this project I have used "haarcascade_frontalface_default.xml" .

 You just have to clone this repository and run.